-For students entering the English program in Fall 2007 and beyond, the Department of English offers two degree programs: the B.A.
+The Department of English offers two degree programs: the B.A.
 English and the B.S.Ed. in English.
-(Prior to 2007, our department's degrees were awarded in Literature, rather than English.)
 All WCU degrees require completion of a minimum of 120 credits.
 Effective Fall 2009, the B.S.Ed. program was revised in response to Chapter 49 mandates from the PA Department of Education; as a result, the B.S.Ed. in English requires 122 credits for completion.